spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/15-take-snapshot-of-vm.md

 <br />

 You can take a snapshot of an online VM that has hotplugged disks.
 Only persistent hotplugged disks will be included in the snapshot.
 Only disks with a snapshot-supported storage class defined are included in snapshots.
-If no eligible disk is found, the snapshot action is not possible.
+If no eligible disk is found, the Snapshot action is not possible.

 # Prerequisites

 - A deployed VM.

+- On VMs that use a Fedora-based VM template, disable Security-Enhanced Linux (SELinux) by running the  `setenforce 0` command as the root user:

 # Take a Snapshot